xray-forge/xray-16-types/src/plugins/strip/README.md

 ### `engineImports`

-Removes runtime imports of engine typedef modules (`xray16`).
-These modules are ambient type declarations with no runtime counterpart, so a `require` for them would fail.
+Removes runtime imports and star re-exports of engine typedef modules (`xray16`, `xray16/alias`).
+These modules have no runtime Lua counterpart, so a `require` for them would fail.
 Default `tstl` behavior does not handle engine imports well and can produce implicit globals.

 Defaults to `true`.
-Named, namespace (`import * as x`) and side-effect (`import "xray16"`) imports of `xray16` are all erased; imports of other modules are left untouched.
+Named, namespace (`import * as x`) and side-effect (`import "xray16"`) imports, as well as star re-exports (`export * from "xray16/alias"`), are all erased; imports of other modules are left untouched.

 ```typescript
 import { engineValue } from "xray16";